Complete The Following Table With Information About Each Chemical Tested

 Hazards Flammable liquid (GHS: H225), Irritant (GHS: H319, H336)

 Safety Precautions Keep away from heat/sparks/open flames/hot surfaces.
-No smoking.
+That said, no smoking.
 Wear eye protection.

 First Aid Measures In case of eye contact: Rinse cautiously with water for several minutes.
-Remove contact lenses, if present and easy to do.
-Continue rinsing.
+That's why remove contact lenses, if present and easy to do.
+Which means continue rinsing.

 Storage Instructions Store in a well-ventilated place.
 Keep container tightly closed.
 Keep cool.